ModelEarth/community/samples/markdown/README.md

 - <a href='https://github.com/modelearth/io'>io</a> - overview
 - <a href='https://github.com/modelearth/eeio'>eeio</a> - charts
+- <a href='https://github.com/modelearth/useeio-widgets'>useeio-widgets</a> - NodeJS build
 - <a href='https://github.com/georgiadata/smartdata'>smartdata</a> - data

-A 404 error will occur for private folders in which you are not a collaborator.
+A 404 error will occur for the private smartdata folder if you are not a collaborator.

 ## 4. Update markdown pages